solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 developers.
 They are not aimed to control congestion over the network instead they aim to reduce spamming.

-The ledger will need to store the amount of lamports required for every account.
+The accounts database will need to store the amount of lamports required for every account.
 Hence changes should be constrained like any account write to the owner of the account.
 All programs will need to implement special instructions so that the authority of the accounts can sign to update application fees on the accounts.

+A new syscall and sysvar should be added to set application fees; syscall to support current runtime and sysvar for future runtimes when syscalls would be deprecated.
 Setting the amount to `0` disables application fees.
-The maximum amount of application fees that can be set for an account will be limited to a constant amount of SOL (e.g. 20 SOL) so that accounts cannot become inaccessible through simple programming errors.
+The maximum amount of application fees that can be set for an account will be limited to a constant amount of SOL so that accounts cannot become inaccessible through simple programming errors.
+The maximum limit should be U32::MAX which comes about to be 4.294967296 SOLs which should be affordable for most dapps incase of human errors setting application fees, while at the same time punishing malicious write locks on highly read-locked accounts.
+This limit will have added advantage of requiring only 4 bytes to store application fees.

 ### Rebate

 The owner of the account can issue a rebate of the application fees paid to write lock a specific account.
-Similar to the configuration this will need to be exposed through special instructions so that programs can implement custom authorization and delegate the decision to composing programs.
+Similar to the configuration this will need to be exposed through a syscall and sysvar so that programs can implement custom authorization and delegate the decision to composing programs.

 Simple rebate schemes will verify merely signers, e.g an oracle preventing 3rd